xXleowXx/gitlab-charts/doc/charts/gitlab/webservice/index.md

 The `path` property is directly populated into the Ingress's `path` property, and allows one to control URI paths which are directed to each service.
 In the example above, `default` acts as the catch-all path, and `api` recevied all traffic under `/api`

 You can disable a given Deployment from having an associated Ingress resource created by setting `path` to empty.
-See below, where `internal-api` will never recieve external traffic.
+See below, where `internal-api` will never receive external traffic.

 ```yaml
 webservice: